juhasev/sample-ninja-help/financial-reports.md

-# Financial Reports
+## Financial Reports

-This is where it is possible to comprehend recruitment costs ROI and understand where to optimize your media spend.
+Financial Reports help you understand recruitment costs and ROI and where to optimize your recruitment spending.

-There are three distinct report tabs available within Financial Reports:

-- DASHBOARD
-- BY RECRUITMENT SOURCE
-- BY SUB-PANEL

-## DASHBOARD
+### DASHBOARD

-The Financial Reports DASHBOARD	 displays crucial reports to help business owners and panel managers to understand better both the AVERAGE or TOTAL costs for many elements within the SampleNinja Panel Platform.
+The Financial Reports DASHBOARD displays crucial reports to help business owners and panel managers better understand the average or total costs for many elements within the SampleNinja Panel Platform.

-Reports are as described in terms of **”reward points”** within the system to reflect an internal currency that can be defined entirely by the user.
+Reports are as described in terms of **reward points** within the system to reflect an internal currency that can be defined entirely by the user.
 For example, 100 points could equal $1.00, or 1 point could equal $1.
 This is definable by the Panel owner in SETTINGS.

-Currently, there are seven automatically generated reports within the DASHBOARD tab based on **Average cost**:

-**AVERAGE REPORTS**

-### RECRUITMENT COST
+##### RECRUITMENT COST

 This shows the average cost for Recruiting a panelist in reward points.